shipshapecode/swach/electron-app/magnifier/rust-sampler/PATCHES.md

 # Dependency Patches

-This directory contains patches applied to Rust dependencies during the build process.
+This crate applies patches to Rust dependencies during the build process to fix compatibility issues.

 ## How It Works

-We use [cargo-patch](https://github.com/itmettkeDE/cargo-patch) to automatically apply patch files to dependencies before compilation.
-The patches are applied via the `build.rs` script which runs before the crate is built.
+The `build.rs` script manually applies patches to downloaded dependencies in the `target/patch/` directory.
+This approach avoids pulling in problematic dependencies like `cargo-patch` which had compatibility issues.

 ## Current Patches

-### libspa-modifier-i64.patch
+### libspa modifier type fix

 **Purpose:** Fixes a type compatibility issue between pipewire-rs and newer PipeWire system libraries.